pierky/bgp-large-communities-playground/tests/README.md

 With regards of [Implemented Features of draft-ietf-idr-large-community wiki page]( https://trac.tools.ietf.org/wg/idr/trac/wiki/draft-ietf-idr-large-community%20implementations) the outcome of these tests can be summarized in this way:

-* **Send correctly formatted Large Communities**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :x: Quagga.
+* **Send correctly formatted Large Communities**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :white_check_mark: Quagga.

-  Each implementation (except for the [Quagga's patch](https://bugzilla.quagga.net/show_bug.cgi?id=875#c3) I tested - bug 875, comment n.
-3) can send prefixes that have been tagged with Large BGP Communities and which can be received and processed by the other implementations.
+  Each implementation can send prefixes that have been tagged with Large BGP Communities and which can be received and processed by the other implementations.
 Tests have been done by adding 1, 2 and 3 communities.
-Quagga could only send one community at once.

 * **Receive and display Large Communities with routes**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :white_check_mark: BIRD; :white_check_mark: pmacct; :white_check_mark: Quagga.